Rails Resources

 from the command line.
 The -c

-stands for controller, so it will only show you routes for the cats.
+stands for controller, so it will only show you routes for the dogs.

 With a partner, explore what this output gives you.